-Shares in the Tobacco sector continue to fall, down 3.3% on the quarter, whereas the FTSE 350 index was up 2.3%* over the same period.
+Shares in the Tobacco sector continue to fall, down 3.3% on the quarter, whereas the UK top 350 companies was up 2.3%* over the same period.
 The announcement by the FDA surrounds two specific areas: reducing nicotine levels in tobacco products and plans to create a framework so different tobacco products can be regulated based on their continuum of risks.

 The sector has always been blighted by legal challenges and greater regulation.
 Most recently, we highlighted in the January 2016 quarterly publication, the introduction of plain packaging and restricted display at point of sale.
 The period since has been defined by consolidation, with UK based firms Imperial Brands (formerly Imperial Tobacco) buying several of Reynolds America’s US brands and British American Tobacco acquiring the remainder.
 This demonstrates the sector is positioning itself to future costs to the industry: legal, distribution and higher excise duty and the need to be bigger to survive these challenges.
 The prospect for new nicotine laws appear to be supportive of efforts to find new tobacco alternatives such as heat not burn and e-cigarettes, that are likely to have lower health implications to traditional products.